ziadalame/frontend-nanodegree-mobile-portfolio/README.md

 ##### How to Check

 To check for speed:
-- Use the following code to get a public url that you can enter inte [google page speed](https://developers.google.com/speed/pagespeed/insights/)
+- Use the following code to get a public url that you can enter into [google page speed](https://developers.google.com/speed/pagespeed/insights/)

 First start a local server using python
 ```